 The \textit{Beltrami operator }is $B_R=R_{*(-1,1)}$.
 The operator $|B_R|=R_{*(0,0)}$ is called the \textit{modulus} of $B_R$ and satisfies $|B_R||\phi|=|B_R(\phi)|$ almost everywhere for every measurable function $\phi.$

-The \textit{Ruelle transfer operator}, shortly the \textit{Ruelle operator}, is $R^*=R^*_{(2,0)}$, while the operator $|R^*|=R^*_{(1,1)}$ is called the \textit{modulus of Ruelle operator} and satisfies $|R^*(\phi)|\leq |R^*||\phi|$ almost everywhere for every measurable function $\phi.$ The modulus of Ruelle operator is also known as the \textit{Perron-Frobenius} operator for the map $R$ or as the \textit{push-forward} operator on the space of absolutely continuous measures.
+The \textit{Ruelle transfer operator}, the \textit{Ruelle operator} for short, is $R^*=R^*_{(2,0)}$, while the operator $|R^*|=R^*_{(1,1)}$ is called the \textit{modulus of Ruelle operator} and satisfies $|R^*(\phi)|\leq |R^*||\phi|$ almost everywhere for every measurable function $\phi.$ The modulus of the Ruelle operator is also known as the \textit{Perron-Frobenius} operator for the map $R$ or as the \textit{push-forward} operator on the space of absolutely continuous measures.

-In coefficients, the Beltrami operator and its modulus are defined by the formulas respectively, where $\phi$ is a measurable function with respect to the Lebesgue measure.
+Using coefficients the Beltrami operator and its modulus are defined by the formulas respectively, where $\phi$ is a measurable function with respect to the Lebesgue measure.

 In turn, the Ruelle operator and its modulus are given by